AccelerationNet/a-cl-logger/README.md

 messaged saved somewhere for future review.
 Logging can be used as a debugging mechanism or for just reporting on the status of a system.

 Messages are sent to a particular Logger.
 Each logger sends the messages it receives to its appenders.
 An appenders's job is to take a message and write it somewhere.
-Loggers are organized in a hierarchy and messages sent to a logger will also be sent to that loggers's parents.
+Loggers are organized in a hierarchy and messages sent to a logger will also be sent to that loggers's parents (if valid).
+Only if the message is enabled for the current logger will it be propogated to the parents.

 Each logger has a level which is used to determine whether a particular message should be processed or not.
 Loggers inherit their log level from